 Academic Coordinator of DPT STEPs®

 Dr. Lardinois is an APTA Credentialed Clinical Instructor and maintains neurodevelopmental treatment (NDT) certification in pediatrics.
-She mentors students and residents and serves as an instructor in a collaborative model of clinical education.
+She mentors students and residents and serves as a clinical educator in a collaborative model of clinical education.

 DPT, Duke University, 2001